life-itself/web3/claims/predatory-investments.md

-# Are Crypto Assets Predatory Investments?
+# Crypto assets are predatory investments